MISP/misp-rfc/misp-core-format/raw.md

 Sharing threat information became a fundamental requirements in the Internet, security and intelligence community at large.
 Threat information can include indicators of compromise, malicious file indicators, financial fraud indicators or even detailed information about a threat actor.
-MISP started as an open source project in late 2011
+MISP started as an open source project in late 2011 and the MISP format started to be widely used as an exchange format within the community in the past years.
+The aim of this document is to describe the specification and the MISP core format.

 # Format